Political Cycles and Stock Returns

 41 Pages Posted: 1 Feb 2017 Last revised: 28 May 2019

 We develop a model of political cycles driven by time-varying risk aversion.
-Heterogeneous agents make two choices: whether to work in the public or private sector and which of two political parties to vote for.
+Agents choose to work in the public or private sector and to vote Democrat or Republican.
 In equilibrium, when risk aversion is high, agents elect Democrats---the party promising more redistribution.
 The model predicts higher average stock market returns under Democratic presidencies, explaining the well-known ``presidential puzzle."
 The model can also explain why economic growth has been faster under Democratic presidencies.
-In the data, Democratic voters are more risk-averse.
+In the data, Democratic voters are more risk-averse and risk aversion declines during Democratic presidencies.
 Public workers vote Democrat while entrepreneurs vote Republican, as the model predicts.

 Keywords: political cycles, risk aversion, presidential puzzle